-In Cheah Peng Hock v Luzhou Bio-Chem Technology Limited [2013] SGHC the Plaintiff left the Defendant's employment claiming that he had been constructively dismissed and sought contractual damages.
-The Plaintiff argued that there had been a repudiatory breach of an implied term of mutual trust and confidence to provide the Plaintiff with general authority in the daily management and revamping the organisational structure of the Defendant company, which caused the Plaintiff to leave the Defendant's committed a repudiatory breach of an implied term of trust and confidence the exclusion of the Plaintiff from meetings, and the removal of the Plaintiff's access to the company car.
-Based on these factors, the court found that the through the Defendant's deliberate and systematic undermining of the
+In Cheah Peng Hock v Luzhou Bio-Chem Technology Limited [2013] SGHC 32, the Plaintiff was employed by the Defendant as a CEO.
+In August 2009, the Plaintiff left the Defendant's employment claiming that he had been constructively dismissed and sought contractual damages.
+The Plaintiff argued that there had been a repudiatory breach of an implied term of mutual trust and confidence to provide the Plaintiff with general authority in the daily management and revamping the organisational structure of the Defendant company, which caused the Plaintiff to leave the Defendant's employment.